Requirements for Current Students

 All students are required to take both CPLT 7010 (History of Literary Theory and Criticism: From Antiquity to Romanticism) and CPLT 7020 (History of Literary Theory and Criticism: From the Late Nineteenth Century to the Present).

-All Ph.D. students must take both CPLT 7120 (Topics in the Theory of Criticism) and CPLT 7130 (Topics in Comparative Literature) at least twice.
-Students are also required to take CPLT 7140 (Topics in Interdisciplinary Study) at least once.
+All Ph.D. students must take CPLT 7120 (Topics in the Theory of Criticism) at least twice.
+Students are also required to take CPLT 7130 (Topics in Comparative Literature) either twice or take CPLT 7130 once and CPLT 7160 (Atlantic Studies) once.
+They are also required to take CPLT 7140 (Topics in Interdisciplinary Study) or CPLT 7150 (Performance, Film and Media) at least once.
 Since the specific topics of these three courses differ from semester to semester, each may be taken more than once, up to a maximum of 9 credit hours.
+Graduate Assistants who prepare to teach undergraduate courses in Comparative Literature: CPLT 2201 / ENGL 2201, CPLT 2202 / ENGL 2202, and CPLT 2203 / SCRN 2203 are required to take CPLT 7170 (Methodology for Teaching World Literature).

 For all students, the distribution of the remaining courses required for the degree is designed by the student in consultation with his or her Major Professor and Advisory Committee.
 In all cases, a primary aim is to make sure that the Comparative Literature graduate has sufficient training in at least one national literary tradition (e.g., English, French, Spanish) to compete effectively in today’s academic job market.